Key Takeaways

 In the 1990s, a group of researchers created a walkthrough methodology initially in reference to assessing ‘walk-up-and-use’ interfaces, such as ATMs.
 During the 90s, they evolved the method to be directly orientated to websites and coined the term ‘Cognitive Walkthrough’.
 Today, that same format is used in the evaluation of all kinds of digital products, with different practitioners adding their own refinements and variants.

-The participants in a Cognitive Walkthrough
+The participants in a cognitive walkthrough

 In its original form, a cognitive walkthrough comprises participants who represent the broader product team.